Islandora/documentation/docs/user-documentation/file_viewers.md

 ## Configuring Field Formatters as Viewers

-The Drupal way of showing a viewer is to render a Media, using a View Mode that shows only the desired file, and which displays that file using the desired field formatter.
+The Drupal way of showing a "viewer" is to render a Media using a View Mode that shows only the desired file, displayed in a field formatter that invokes the desired viewer.

 In the Starter Site:

-* Repository Item nodes are set up to display a special view called "Media EVAs - Service File" (see Structure > Content Types > Repository Item > Manage Display)
-* The "Media EVAs - Service File" view is set up to display one (1) attached media tagged "Service File" rendered using the "Source" view mode. (see Structure > Views > Media EVAs)
-* In most media types, the "Source" view mode is specially configured to show just the "main" file of that media, using an appropriate viewer.
+* On all Media Types, there is a "Source" view mode which is configured to show only the main ("source") file of that Media in a reasonable desired viewer.
+* In the case of OpenSeadragon and PDFjs, additional view modes are configured on the Media Types where it is possible to have files that need those viewers (Image, Document, File).
+* By default, on a node's page, a Block will display an attached Media - Service File, if it's available, with a fallback to Original File - in the "Source" view mode, i.e. in its default viewer.
+This is done using a Context that places a Block.
-* Individual media can override the default viewer by setting the "Display mode for viewer" field.
-This field allows you to select a different view mode that will be displayed instead of "Source".
-For example, Images can render in the default image viewer, or in OpenSeadragon.
+* On a node-by-node-basis, you can override the viewer used by setting the "Viewer Override" field to a different viewer (such as PDF.js).
+This will cause a different Context to be activated instead, which will show the file in the selected view mode.

+!!! note
+    Formerly, this field was called "Display Hints".
+That field name has been retired in order to reduce confusion, since this uses a different mechanism.
+This mechanism no longer relies on Node View Modes, or EVA views.
+However, the basic EVA view still persists in the starter site as it is part of the Islandora Core Feature.
+Again, it will first look for a Service File, then fall back to the Original File.

 ### Changing a Viewer for all media of a media type